(1) Except with the leave of the court, a notice shall not be served—

 (a) under section 307, after the end of the period of 42 days beginning with the day on which it first came to the knowledge of the trustee that the property in question had been acquired by, or had devolved upon, the bankrupt;

-(b) under section 308 [or section 308A], after the end of the period of 42 days beginning with the day on which the property [or tenancy] in question first came to the knowledge of the trustee.
+(b) under section 308 [or section 308A], after the end of the period of 42 days beginning with the day on which the property [or tenancy] in question first came to the knowledge of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.